Balsadori/balsadori.github.io/_pages/about.md

 Welcome to SucceedWith.me — a personal leadership space designed to showcase how clarity, structure, and cross-functional alignment drive meaningful results.
 I help teams succeed by bringing order to complexity, elevating communication, and building frameworks that move organizations forward with confidence and momentum.

-*Strategic operations, people-focused leadership, and structured execution that turn vision into outcomes.*
+> *Strategic operations, people-focused leadership, and structured execution that turn vision into outcomes.*

-#**Who I Am**
+## **Who I Am**

 I’m Jenn Farrell — an operations leader with a strategic mindset, an MBA foundation, and a natural drive to organize chaos into coordinated, measurable progress.
 I specialize in connecting people, process, and technology to create clarity, enable alignment, and deliver outcomes that last.

 I thrive in environments where there’s ambiguity, competing priorities, and complex technical ecosystems.
 My approach blends big-picture thinking with practical execution, ensuring teams not only move forward — but move forward together.

-#**What I Value**
+## **What I Value**

 - Clear communication
 - Transparent leadership
+- Transparent leadership
 - Cross-functional partnership
 - Strategic decision-making
 - Momentum through structure
 - Empowering others to succeed

-#**The SUCCEED Framework™**
+## **The SUCCEED Framework™**

 **S** – *Simplify the Problem*

-    Break down complexity into clear, digestible components.
+> Break down complexity into clear, digestible components.

 **U** – *Understand the Ecosystem*

-    Connect technology, process, and people to see the full picture.
+> Connect technology, process, and people to see the full picture.

 **C** – *Create Alignment*

-    Drive clarity across teams, roles, and expectations.
+> Drive clarity across teams, roles, and expectations.

 **C** – *Construct the Plan*

-    Build structured, realistic roadmaps that account for dependencies.
+> Build structured, realistic roadmaps that account for dependencies.

 **E** – *Execute with Accountability*

-    Ensure follow-through, communication, and measurable results.
+> Ensure follow-through, communication, and measurable results.

 **E** – *Elevate the Outcome*

-    Refine, optimize, and create sustainable improvements.
+> Refine, optimize, and create sustainable improvements.

 **D** – *Deliver Results That Stick*

-    Focus on long-term impact, not temporary fixes.
+> Focus on long-term impact, not temporary fixes.